It’s time for my annual harangue/plea/rant.

 I’m going to help you keep this one by laying out the process holistically from January through September so that you can present a superior application.
 It’s not just the test score or the GPA or the years of work experience or solid extracurriculars.
 It’s all of the above.

 I’ve mapped out the process for you here.

 If you are aiming for the Round 1 deadlines, you can download the PDF, print it, and tape it on your mirror, wall, fridge, or wherever you’ll regularly see it.
 Alternatively we have created a public Google doc that you can copy and paste and modify to suit your needs.
 Then using the timeline as a guide, add the above tasks to your calendar.
 And do them.

 If you follow this MBA timeline, your MBA dreams will not be a mad, breathless sprint to the finish line, but a long, steady jog that allows you to successfully complete the MBA application marathon.

 And what better way to reach this goal than to train with a personal coach?
 At Accepted, you’ll get matched with an expert admissions advisor who will guide you through the MBA admissions process – step by step, checking off each to-do along the way.
 Learn more when you explore our MBA Application Consulting & Editing Services.
-Come on – let’s nail this thing!Linda Abraham, president and founder of Accepted and co-author of the definitive book on MBA admissions, MBA Admission for Smarties: The No-Nonsense Guide to Acceptance at Top Business Schools.
+Come on – let’s nail this thing!Want an admissions expert help you get accepted?
+Click here to get in touch!

 • MBA Action Plan: 6 Steps for the 6 Months Before You Apply, a free guide